MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

 Options specific to the "template" algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **-software** The software to use for template registration; options are: antsfull,antsquick,fsl; default is fsl
+- **-software** The software to use for template registration; options are: antsfull,antsquick,fsl; default is antsquick

 - **-template TemplateImage MaskImage** Provide the template image to which the input data will be registered, and the mask to be projected to the input image.
 The template image should be T2-weighted.